Vest Family Trust – how to wind up old Family Trust

 Now, having said that, let us answer your two questions:

 1. Appointor is dead.
 Best practice is to have a Backup Appointor named in the Family Trust deed or the Deed of Family Trust Appointor Update.
-If this has not been done then the Family Trust deed may have the replacement Appointor being the dead Appointor’s ‘Legal Personal Representative’.
+If this has not been done, then the Family Trust deed may have the replacement Appointor as the dead Appointor’s ‘Legal Personal Representative’.
 In which case, get the Executor in the dead Appointor’s Will to sign.
 This is on behalf of the dead Appointor.

 So let us say:

-• your dead wife’s name (Appointor) is: Mavis Smith (use your wife’s last address while she was alive)
+• your dead wife’s name (Appointor) is Mavis Smith (use your wife’s last address while she was alive)

-• your name, as the husband (Supervisor), is: Colin James Smith
+• your name, as the husband (Supervisor), is Colin James Smith

 Then this is how you answer the Appointor question for the Family Trust Vesting Deed: